 Insurers argue price optimization is a technological improvement over current practices, and criticisms are aimed at individual price optimization, not the ratebook form of price optimization used in setting rates.

-Some insurers contend that price optimization is not allowed under the current actuarial standards of practice.
-However, there is currently no ratemaking standard of practice.
-The Actuarial Standards Board (ASB) released an exposure draft of a new actuarial standard of practice on ratemaking in September 2014; a final standard has not yet been adopted.
+Some insurers contend that price optimization is allowed under the current Actuarial Standards of Practice.

 Regulatory Responses to Price Optimized Rating Schemes